-Ph.D. students may pursue a dual major with Economics.
+AFRE Ph.D. students may pursue a dual major in Economics.
 Graduates with a dual major receive one Ph.D. degree denoting majors in both departments.
 To complete the dual major, a Ph.D. student in AFRE or Economics must meet the degree requirements of both departments.